GrantMeStrength/TRS80gotek/README.md

 5. Obtaining a disk image

 Now format a USB stick to MS-DOS/FAT32 and put a TRS-80 bootable image on it.
 You can create a disk image in .hfe format using a piece of software called the [HxCFloppyEmulator](hxc2001.free.fr/floppy_drive_emulator/index.html).
-An example image that worked for me is included in this repo.
+An example image that worked for me to boot up the FreHD is included in this repo called **UnzipIntoUSBRoot.zip** - which you should unzip into a freshly formatted USB drive.
+If you aren't using FreHD, you should use HxCFloppyEmulator to create your own custom drive.
+You can have multiple .hfe images on the same USB drive: you select the one you want with the buttons on the GoTek and the LED display lets you know which one is currently selected.

 ## Using the GoTek with a FreHD hard drive emulator

 My TRS-80 Model 4 had only one good floppy, so my goal was to boot from the GoTek and then mount the [FreHD](http://members.iinet.net.au/~ianmav/trs80/emulator.htm) hard drive emulator.
 So you need two things:

 1. The files for the USB drive that is in the GoTek.
 This consists of a .hfe file on the USB drive containing the frehd autoboot loader on the boot sector of the "floppy".
 At least, that's what Matt from the [TRS-80 facebook group](https://www.facebook.com/groups/331822553911105/?multi_permalinks=859479207812101&notif_id=1582732527634985&notif_t=feedback_reaction_generic) told me :) and he let me put his file into the repo as **frehdboot.hfe**.
 Download that to your USB stick.
 You'll also need the support files that tell the GoTek what kind of drive it is emulating.
+You can read the details behind Matt's work in the file **readme-frehd-boot.txt** and associated file **loader2.zip**.

 2. The files for the FreHD SD Card.
 These are the standard files for the Model 4 that come on the CD-ROM supplied with the FreHD, with one change: you will need to add the FreHD.rom file to the root of the SD card or it won't boot - you'll see one blink of the green FreHD LED and then nothing will happen.

+Note: This process should work for the TRS-80 Model III.